Legends-of-Gramdatis/gramados-v2/lore markdowns/questlines/Moulin-Fournelet - Under Pressure quests.md

 #### **\[Quest 12] – The Fuel Station Job Pt.1**

 * **Goal**: Reach the Buglaton fuel station depot area
-* **Quest Log**: *Almard pointed me to an old Trin fuel station and depot, northeast of the factory, past the steel mill.
+* **Quest Log**: *Almard pointed me to an old Trin fuel station and depot, called Depot Kirelli, Northeast of the Rivetshore Cité-Trin, past the steel mill.
 It might still have a usable part.*
 * **Completion**: On entering the depot outer perimeter
 * **Completion Text**: *Looks like the place.
 Overgrown forecourt, rusting signage... and definitely not abandoned.
 I should look for a way in.*